 Although there are overall trends showing that chronic response to noise is associated with impaired cognition over a range of functions, there may be individual differences in these effects.
-Some children in the population may be more vulnerable to noise effects than others.
-There's is limited verdence that children who have lower aptitude $\frac{1}{2} \le \frac{1}{2} \le \frac$
+Some children in the population may be more valuerable to noise effects than others.
+They' is limited evidence that children who have lover aptitude 6-10 or other difficulties such as learning difficulties for may be more valuerable to the harmful effects of noise on cognitive performance.
+There may also be individual differences according to age and gender.